-A variety of people and places I follow on Instagram, often in totally unrelated businesses, or dreams about my next holiday and what would I like to enjoy there plus feedback from my customers and my corporate clients who I’ve worked with for the past 10 years.
+A variety of people and places I follow on Instagram, often in totally unrelated businesses, or dreams about my next holiday and what would I like to enjoy there.
+Feedback from friends, customers and corporate clients is often the source of new product ideas for natural skincare.

 What are you listening to at the moment?